My little love,

 But If I could press pause I would.
 I want more of THIS.

-So please, stop growing up!
-Right now with you is actually exquisite.
+So please, stop growing up so quickly!
+Right now with you is actually perfection.